-On Feburary 27th, 2016, the first pair of Pokemon video games ever released will turn 20 years old.
+On February 27th, 2016, the first pair of Pokémon video games ever released turned 20 years old.

-To celebrate Pokemon‘s 20 year legacy that many of us hold fondly in our hearts, we’ve decided to go all out and do a complete retrospective review covering every main entry in the series to date.
-We’ll sort each set of games by their respective “generations,” as that’s how they’re properly referred to in the Pokemon community.
-This obviously excludes spinoff titles like Pokemon Pinball and Pokemon Stadium, as we’d be here all day trying to cover so many games (though we love them too!).
-We’re also excluding the original Japan-only release of Pokemon Green due to it being largely the same as the international release of Pokemon Blue, just without many refinements that western audiences enjoyed.
+To celebrate Pokémon‘s 20 year legacy that many of us hold fondly in our hearts, we’ve decided to go all out and do a complete retrospective review covering every main entry in the series to date.
+We’ll sort each set of games by their respective “generations,” as that’s how they’re properly referred to in the Pokémon community.
+This obviously excludes spin-off titles like Pokémon Pinball and Pokémon Stadium, as we’d be here all day trying to cover so many games (though we’ll be making one exception!).
+We’re also excluding the original Japan-only release of Pokémon Green due to it being largely the same as the international release of Pokémon Blue, just without many refinements that western audiences enjoyed.

 Strap on your nostalgia hats, because we’re going to take you back to the past!